Analyzing Learned Molecular Representations for Property Prediction: Results and Discussion

 In the following sections, we analyze the performance of our model on both public and proprietary datasets.
 Specifically, we aim to answer the following questions: \begin{enumerate} \item How does our model perform on both public and proprietary datasets compared to public benchmarks, and how close are we to the upper bound on performance represented by experimental reproducibility? \item How should we be splitting our data, and how does the method of splitting affect our evaluation of the model's generalization performance? \item What are the key elements of our model, and how can we maximize its performance? \end{enumerate}

-In the following sections, all results are displayed as plots showing change relative to a baseline model rather than showing absolute performance numbers.
-This is because different datasets use different metrics and the scale of the performance numbers can differ drastically between datasets.
-For regression datasets, the plots show error (either root-mean-square error (RMSE) or mean absolute error (MAE)) relative to the baseline model, meaning lower is better, while for classification datasets, the plots show area under the curve (AUC, either area under the receiver operating characteristic curve (ROC-AUC) or area under the precision recall curve (PRC-AUC)) relative to the baseline model, meaning higher is better.
+In the following sections, all results using root-mean-square error (RMSE) or mean absolute error (MAE) are displayed as plots showing change relative to a baseline model rather than showing absolute performance numbers.
+This is because the scale of the errors can differ drastically between datasets.
+All results using $R^2$, area under the receiver operating characteristic curve (ROC-AUC), or area under the precision recall curve (PRC-AUC) are displayed as plots showing the actual values.
+For RMSE and MAE, lower is better, while for $R^2$, ROC-AUC, and PRC-AUC, higher is better.
 Table \ref{tab:dataset_stats} indicates the metric used for each dataset.
 Tables showing the exact performance numbers for all experiments can be found in the Supporting Information.
 Note that the error bars on all plots show the standard error of the mean across multiple runs, where standard error is defined as the standard deviation divided by the square root of the number of runs.